ericcombiolab/LRTK/README.md

 -O/--outfile: The final VCF file to write.

--U/--uniqness:  The recommanded "Uniqness_map/" is required database for Aquila.
+-U/--uniqness:  The recommended "Uniqness_map/" is required database for Aquila.
 It can be downloaded from Zenodo.

--S/--sonic: The recommanded "sonic/" is required database for VALOR.
+-S/--sonic: The recommended "sonic/" is required database for VALOR.
 It can be downloaded from Zenodo.

--V/--vcf: The recommanded "path_to_test/Example.small.variants.vcf" is a VCF file generated from aforementioned SNV function.
+-V/--vcf: The recommended "Example.small.variants.vcf" is a VCF file generated from aforementioned SNV function.

 ### function 5: example for variation phasing
 ```
 $LRTK PHASE -B $outBAM -R $GRCH38 -A "HapCUT2" -T 4 -V $outVCF1 -O $outVCF3
 ```
+*parameters

+-B/--bam: The alignment file (.bam) obtained from aforementioned ALIGN function.

+-R/--reference: The recommended "GRCH38/genome.fa" is the reference fasta file downloaded from Zenodo.

+-A/--application: The variant phasing tool.
+Users can choose from (HapCUT2, WhatsHap, SpecHap).

+-T/--threads: default = 1, this determines the number of threads used for variant phasing tool.

+-O/--outfile: The final phased VCF file to write.

+-V/--vcf: The recommended "Example.small.variants.vcf" is the input variants to phase.

 ## Commands for automatic pipeline
 LRTK provides an easy-to-use automatic pipeline to handle the linked-read sequencing data from single or multiple samples.
 The user may only prepare the linked-read sequencing ﬁles (FASTQ format) and adequate computational resources, LRTK will run the whole pipeline and generate the final report.
 ### function 6：example for single sample analysis